Head of David Cameron’s legacy project paid £165k despite pay review pledge

 He said: “We understand the challenges, skills and competencies needed to run NCS and we pay our brilliant CEO accordingly while offering the taxpayer outstanding value for money.”

-A spokesperson for the NCS said: “The pay and reward policy of NCS Trust is set by the Remuneration Committee which has a government representative on it with a veto.
+A spokesperson for the NCS said: “The pay and reward policy of NCS Trust is set by the Remuneration Committee, which has a government representative on it with a veto.
 It was reviewed in May 2022 and November 2022 by senior HR officers.”

 The Department of Culture, Media and Sport declined to address our questions as to whether NCS pay was value for taxpayers’ money but said it had robust processes in place to ensure salary decisions and changes “are proportionate and appropriate”.
-It added that the NCS has been “carrying out a cost optimization strategy to reduce and reshape its cost base”.
+It added that the NCS has been “carrying out a cost optimisation strategy to reduce and reshape its cost base”.

 Shadow culture secretary Lucy Powell MP said: “Ministers should not be playing favourites and the decision by DCMS to seemingly wave through remuneration packages despite reduced budgets without ensuring results and value for money is concerning.